In the earliest days of electrical power, (the late 1800s) the inventor of the

 frequencies, so detecting this attribute of artificial light over a few hundred light years,

-and even through the glare of bright stars should, by my calculations, be a relatively
+and even through the glare of bright stars is something we can accomplish with today's technology.

 Why does our light, and presumably that produced by other intelligent species, blink or hum?